dmartsapp/shint/readme.md

 - Some specific need, such as report time taken to reach an address or site responsiveness and also
 - bandwidth taken to download the content

-# Repeating again, THIS IS NOT REPLACEMENT FOR THE ACTUAL TELNET CLIENT
+# Repeating, THIS IS NOT REPLACEMENT FOR THE ACTUAL TELNET CLIENT